A Guide to the 10 Best Themed Afternoon Teas in London

 Botanical + Wimbledon themed sweets

 The pros: The food and presentation of this tea was absolutely top-notch.
 Everything was beautiful, and tasted just as good as it looked – which is sometimes rare with afternoon teas!
-I also loved to tea pairings (though you could opt for different teas than the ones recommended).
+I also loved the tea pairings (though you could opt for different teas than the ones recommended).

 The cons: While Lanes is inside a luxury hotel, there's not really anything special about the space where they serve afternoon tea.
 Service was also very, very slow on the day we went; we waited at least half an hour after we arrived to even receive our first pots of tea.
-You can also only book this one on the weekend.

 Who this tea is best for: It's definitely great for a girlfriends day out!